 Oracle Data Mining does not support the scoring operation for attribute importance.
 The results of attribute importance are the attributes of the build data ranked according to their predictive influence.
-The ranking and the measure of importance can be used for selecting attributes.
+The ranking and the measure of importance can be used in selecting training data for classification models.

-Feature Extraction
+About Feature Extraction

 Feature extraction is an attribute reduction process.
-Unlike feature selection, which ranks the existing attributes according to their predictive significance, feature extraction actually transforms the attributes.
+Unlike feature selection, which selects and retains the most significant attributes, feature extraction actually transforms the attributes.
 The transformed attributes, or features, are linear combinations of the original attributes.